Shidacea/Shipectral/README.md

 * Rake
 * Bison
 * Git
-* Libraries needed for SFML (mostly Ubuntu, see the SFML documentation for more information)
+* SFML (only on Ubuntu - on Windows it is installed automatically)

 All of these programs need to be in the path environment variable for Windows to work properly.